 - Transfer ownership of your property.
-If you’re in a higher tax bracket, you might consider transferring the property into the name of a loved one who pays the standard rate of income tax, as for them, CGT is charged at 18%, rather than 28%.
+If you’re in a higher tax bracket, you might consider transferring the property into the name of a loved one who pays the standard rate of income tax, as for them, Capital Gains Tax rate is charged at 18%, rather than 28%.

 - Offset your losses.
 You can level any capital losses you’ve made that year against your capital gains, to reduce the amount of Capital Gains Tax you pay.
 For example, if another asset you own has decreased in value, you can subtract this figure from your total gains.

 - Time it well.
 If you’ve already used up your CGT allowance for the year, consider putting off the sale until the following year begins, so your CGT allowance renews.